OLonsdale/FilmTrackingSite/readme.md

 It stores the name and metadata of the film as a JSON object, and sorts them into two tables for watching and planning.

-A stats page shows some interesting information.
+A stats page shows some interesting information about the films on the list.

 It has a light theme and a dark theme, toggleable with the button at the bottom, and persistant.
 The default theme is based on your systems prefered theme, and can be persistantly overwritten with the button.